Faysys-Technologies/expense-management-system/README.md

 ## 📋 Demo Access

 This is a demonstration application showcasing the capabilities of the Faysys Expense Management System.
-For full access to the complete application with all features:
+The demo uses mock data to simulate the full application experience.
+For the complete application with Firebase backend integration and real data management:

 ## 📞 Contact Information